 Ultimately, your team has decided -- aha!
 We’ll create a meal subscription service.

-Now, you want to create a prototype of this product and test it on your ideal persona.
+Now, you want to prototype and test this product on your ideal persona.

 Phase Three: Implementation.

-So you’ve created and tested a prototype of your product, you’ve collected feedback, and the product seems ready for release to a wider audience.
+So you’ve created and tested a prototype of your product, collected feedback, and seem ready for release to a wider audience.

-Since your product revolves around your consumer’s struggles, you’ll want to come up with an effective marketing strategy to spread the word about your product as a long-term solution to a real struggle.
+Since your product revolves around your consumer’s struggles, you’ll want to develop an effective marketing strategy to spread the word about your product as a long-term solution to a real struggle.